cheekybits/genny/README.md

   -in="": file to parse instead of stdin
   -out="": file to save output to instead of stdout -pkg="": package name for generated files
+  -tag="": bulid tag that is stripped from output
 ```

   * Comma separated type lists will generate code for each type